The Legality of Eco-Friendly Organic Burial

 The Washington State Legislature passed the new bill—Senate Bill 5001—in April 2019, and it took effect on May 1, 2020.
 SB 5001 legalized both natural organic reduction and alkaline hydrolysis in Washington State.

-Currently, Washington, Oregon, and Colorado are the only states in the U.S. where natural organic reduction is legal.
+Currently, Washington, Oregon, Colorado, Vermont, California, and New York are the only states in the U.S. where natural organic reduction is legal.

 We recognize, however, that there are people who wish to be terramated that live outside of these states.